Class Amazon::AWS::Search::Request

 Public Instance methods

-Perform a search of the AWS catalogue. operation is one of the objects subclased from Operation, such as ItemSearch, ItemLookup, etc. It may also be a MultipleOperation object.
+operation is an object of a subclass of Operation, such as ItemSearch, ItemLookup, etc. It may also be a MultipleOperation object.

 nr_pages is the number of results pages to return.
 It defaults to 1.
 If a higher number is given, pages 1 to nr_pages will be returned.
 If the special value :ALL_PAGES is given, all results pages will be returned.